Lambada (song): Background

 Kaoma's Lambada was an unauthorized version of the song "Llorando se fue", originally composed, performed and recorded by the Bolivian Andean folk group Los Kjarkas in 1981.
 The song's lyrics and music had been lawfully registered by the founding members of Los Kjarkas, Gonzalo and Ulises Hermosa, in 1981 at the Bolivian Institute of Culture (IBC) and in 1985 at Germany's Music and Authors Society (GEMA).

 According to Gonzalo, Los Kjarkas had based "Llorando se fue" on a small, nostalgic Andean melody.
 Their song was written in a sad and slow Afro-Bolivian Saya rhythm.

 In 1984, an upbeat version of "Llorando se fue", introducing the accordion, was released by the Peruvian group Cuarteto Continental as part of their LP Fiesta de Cumbias, and the arrangement Alberto Maraví (the producer of Cuarteto Continental's version) introduced to the song was later copied by Kaoma.

 The first Portuguese version of "Llorando se fue" – as "Chorando Se Foi" – was released by Brazilian singer Márcia Ferreira in 1986 on her third album.

 In March 1988, during their visit to Porto Seguro, Bahia, Brazil, French managers Olivier Lamotte d'Incamps (known as Olivier Lorsac) and Jean Georgakarakos (known as Jean Karakos) discovered the lambada music genre, and Márcia Ferreira's version.
 The two bought the musical rights to over 400 lambada songs from the Brazilian music publisher Continental.
 Lorsac and Georgakarakos then returned to Paris, and eventually the two formed the band Kaoma in France, which included musicians from Brazil, Africa and the Caribbean.

-Prior to Kaoma's 1989 release of the song, several covers of "Llorando se fue" had been released as dance tracks, in addition to those already mentioned, which are marked in bold:
+Prior to Kaoma's 1989 release of the song, several covers of "Llorando se fue" had been released as dance tracks.